Yogesh-exe/simple-di/README.md

 # Simple Dependency Injection

-Goal is to understand/show the basics of spring magic.
+Goal is to understand/show the basics of spring magic with simple DI's working.
 To learn follow the WinterApplication.run()

 How to Use?: